Cadabra in Jupyter

 The Cadabra Cloud service makes use of Jupyter to provide you with an on-line service to run Cadabra; send an email to firstname.lastname@example.org if you want to get access.

 To obtain the Cadabra kernel for Jupyter, you need to either install it from Anaconda, or build it yourself.
-To install, make sure your conda installation is up-to-date with:
+To install, ensure that the required channel is active, and update/install:

 If the above went well, you should now be able to start the Jupyter notebook as usual with